sudebyhn/RobotProject/README.md

-# Black Spot Detection and Shooting Robot
+ # A robot project that detects a black spot and shoots.

 This project involves creating a robot that detects a black spot and shoots.
 It utilizes the following components: